 Code of Ethics

-The following Code is intended to aid member firms of the Electronic Security Association of Washington and their employees, individually and collectively, in maintaining a high level of ethical conduct.
+The following Code is intended to aid member firms of WAESA and their employees, individually and collectively, in maintaining a high level of ethical conduct.
 It has evolved out of the experience of members and is binding on all member firms and their staffs.

 1. We will further the public interest by contributing to the development of a better understanding and use of the capacities, abilities and technical skills of the electronic protection industry by accepting our responsibilities to the communities within which we live and work.

 2. We will present our qualifications to prospective clients solely in terms of our ability, experience and reputation and will strive continuously to improve our knowledge, skills and techniques to make available to our clients the benefits of our professional attainments.

 3. We will always be mindful of the trust placed in us by our subscribers and our responsibility to render services at the highest level of quality.

 4. We will ensure that all our employees are carefully oriented so that they will clearly understand company operations, policies and procedures and their relationship with subscriber companies and employees.